Frequently Asked Questions

 While we would prefer it if you kept your ticket close, we know things get misplaced!
 If you have misplaced your ticket you can still get access to the ship.
 Show our Front of House team some ID or proof of purchase and we will check our records.
-If your ticket is valid, we can print off a new one for you.
+If your ticket is valid, we will provide a temporary pass for that day.

 How long is a ticket valid for?

 All our general admission tickets are valid for the entire year with unlimited entry.
 If you buy a ticket online it can be claimed any time within that year, and the ticket will then be valid from the date of your first visit.

 Can I buy a ticket as a Gift?

 Yes!
 Gift tickets are the perfect present for the Brunel fan in your life!
 You can purchase Gift tickets here

 The ticket must be redeemed from our Visitor Centre within a year, and it is from valid from the date of redemption.

 Can I Cancel My Timeslot?